|

 make the wine harsh and tannic if it is not tempered by other grape varieties.

-In California, Cabernet Sauvignon is chiefly produced as a single varietal
+In California, Cabernet Sauvignon is chiefly produced as a single varietal wine.

-wine.
-But more recently,Cabernet Sauvignon is increasingly being produced
+But more recently,Cabernet Sauvignon is increasingly being produced as part of a

 A word should be said here about Cabernet Franc.
 In spite of its name, it bears